-- 1. The completion of the course written within the Build Your Own Curriculum (BYOC) electronic tool which includes course Units, Topics, and Activities.
-BYOC is a web-based software program which can be found on the district's website within the Academics web page.
-All district curriculum documents can be found within the BYOC system. - 2.
-Scope & Sequence Chart: A course-level Scope & Sequence chart is created automatically in BYOC when information is entered into the system.
-It is continually updated as teachers make revisions to the course.
-This document is found within BYOC.
+- The completion of the course written within the EMBARC electronic tool which includes Course Rationale and Description, Pacing Guides, Essential Questions, Units, Topics, and Activities.
+EMBARC is a web-based software program which can be accessed by stakeholders on the district's website within the Academics web page.
+All district curriculum documents can be found within the EMBARC system. - 2.
+Scope & Sequence Chart: A course-level Scope & Sequence chart is created automatically in EMBARC when information is entered into the system.
+It is continually updated as teachers revise the course.
+This document is found within EMBARC.
 A district Scope & Sequence chart is created by teachers during the five-year review cycle.
 The Scope & Sequence is posted on the district website within the Academics web page. - 3.
-Curriculum Map: A Curriculum Map for every content area in each grade level is created automatically in BYOC when information is entered into the system.
-This document is found within the BYOC Reports feature. - 4.
+Curriculum Map: A Curriculum Map for every content area in each grade level is created automatically in EMBARC when information is entered into the system.
+This document is found within the EMBARC Reports feature. - 4.
 Learning Targets: Learning targets are written by Curriculum Leadership Teams or other teachers based specifically upon Missouri Learning Standards.
 Each Learning Target must be specific and measurable.
-Learning Targets will be input into BYOC by the curriculum director or assistant.
-Learning Targets can be accessed and printed through BYOC.
-Learning Targets are the basis for which the course is built.
-Learning Targets are found in and can be printed from within the BYOC system.
+Learning Targets will be input into EMBARC by the curriculum director or assistant.
+Learning Targets can be accessed and printed through EMBARC.
+Learning Targets are the foundation from which the course is built.
 All course curriculum will include the following: - a.
-A minimum of five Learning Targets for each course.
-Each Learning Target should identify what students are to know and be able to do, be specific and measurable and relate directly to the Missouri Learning Standards. - b.
+A minimum of five Learning Targets for each course: Each Learning Target should identify what students are to know and be able to do, be specific and measurable and align directly to the Missouri Learning Standards. - b.
 Rationale for each subject area and course: Rationales are defined as justifications for subject areas and courses.
 They should state why the subject area or course is of vital importance for students given the philosophy of the school district, projected conditions in the 21st century, and the future responsibilities of students as workers, family members, and citizens. - c.
-Units for each course.
-Teachers write curriculum based upon the units taught within the course.
+Units for each course: Teachers write curriculum based upon the units taught within the course.
 Each unit is given a length of time and teachers include Essential/Guiding Questions, Summative and Formative Assessments, Academic Vocabulary, Technology Integration, Family and Community Involvement ideas, and Materials and Resources at the Unit level.
 All teachers should follow the Units described within the curriculum for instruction. - d.
-Topics for each Unit.
-Each unit contains specific topics of instruction integral to the unit.
+Topics for each Unit: Each unit contains specific topics of instruction integral to the unit.
 Teachers describe the topics and tie it to specific Learning Target(s).
 All teachers follow the topics described within the unit for instruction. - e.
-Activities.
-Teachers describe activities pertaining directly to the Topic identified including listing research-based instructional strategies, describing what the teacher is doing during the activity, describing what the students are doing during the activity, describing and attaching formative assessments, describing technology integration strategies, describing differentiation strategies for the activity, and identifying the Depth of Knowledge level and Rigor and Relevance Framework quadrant.
+Activities: Teachers describe activities pertaining directly to the Topic identified including listing research-based instructional strategies, describing what the teacher is doing during the activity, describing what the students are doing during the activity, describing and attaching formative assessments, describing technology integration strategies, describing differentiation strategies for the activity, and identifying the Depth of Knowledge level and Rigor and Relevance Framework quadrant.
 Student expectation for each activity is defined.
 Individual teachers may submit and use various activities.
 This level of curriculum gives teachers the ability to use their individual strengths to present the most effective lesson to students.